-A little over a year ago, after watching an episode of Queer Eye in which grooming expert Jonathan Van Ness gives a lazy man named Remington a water pick, I wondered whether (like Remington) buying one would motivate me to develop better interdental cleaning habits.
-Emboldened by JVN (and the ADA’s recommendations for home oral care), I typed “water pick” into Google.
+About two years ago, after watching an episode of Queer Eye in which grooming expert Jonathan Van Ness gives a lazy man named Remington a water pick, I wondered whether (like Remington) buying one would motivate me to develop better interdental cleaning habits.
+Emboldened by JVN, I typed “water pick” into Google.
 A quick search took me to a long and overwhelming Amazon list.
-Further digging led me to find accusations of fake reviews against one of the top customer-rated water flossers.
-Confused, I decided to close the tab and call a bunch of dental professionals, including my own and seven others, instead.
-After getting their recommendations, I decided to buy a cordless Waterpik (more on that below) was the best fit for my lifestyle and my limited bathroom counter space.
-But since then, I’ve wondered if I’m still using the best tool for the job, or if there are newer, better versions of our favorite things out there, so I recently reached out to eight more more dentists to see if my past research held up, and to ensure that using my water pick was still a proper way to supplement my daily brushing (I still floss on occasion, mostly on days when I don’t feel like reaching for yet another appliance).
-To varying degrees, everyone I talked to said the same thing: Cleaning in between your teeth and under the gum line with a water pick, floss, or both is key to preventing cavities and gum disease, and the best tool with which to do that cleaning is really the one you know you’ll use correctly and most often — whether that’s dental floss, one of those little interdental brushes, a water pick, or all of the above.
+Instead of giving up, confused, I decided to close the tab and call a bunch of dental professionals, including my own dentist.
+After getting their recommendations, I decided that a cordless Waterpik (more on that below) was the best fit for my lifestyle and my limited bathroom counter space.
+But since then, I’ve wondered if I’m still using the best tool for the job, or if there are newer, better versions of my Waterpik out there.
+So I reached out to more dentists to see if our past research holds up.

+Everyone we talked to agrees that, ideally, you should use traditional floss followed by a water pick to remove food particles from between your teeth and prevent cavities.
+However, most of them acknowledge that the best tool with which to do that cleaning is really the one you know you’ll use correctly and most often — whether that’s dental floss, one of those little interdental brushes, a water pick, or all of the above.
 “Because so many people have a difficult time flossing properly, using a water flosser with the ADA Seal of Acceptance has been proven to be as effective, if not more effective, than traditional flossing at removing plaque between teeth,” explains Dr. Jill Lasky of Lasky Pediatric Dental in Studio City, California.
 “Many just put the floss between their teeth instead of making the recommended C-shape with the floss to ensure it properly contacts all surfaces of the teeth.
 Water flossers are less technique-sensitive.”
 And much harder to screw up.

 When it comes to the proper water-pick technique, Dr. Samantha Rawdin puts it this way: “With a water pick, you want to close your lips slightly around the tip of it and lean over the sink so water doesn’t go everywhere.
-Then you’ll want to direct the tip of the water flosser down toward the gums and go in a scalloped motion along the gumline of each tooth on both the inside and outside — and accept that it’s going to be a little messy during the learning curve.”
+Then you’ll want to direct the tip of the water flosser down toward the gums and go in a scalloped motion along the gum line of each tooth on both the inside and outside — and accept that it’s going to be a little messy during the learning curve.”
 The first time I used my cordless Waterpik, I wasn’t expecting the sheer force of the spray.
 Nor did I realize how frothy the mix of mouthwash and water would get when pressurized.
 I ended up basically power-washing the bathroom mirror with a mix of Colgate mouthwash, water, and my own spit.
 But after some almost daily practice I’ve become markedly less messy.
-Below, the six best water picks to try right now, according to Rawdin and the other dentists and dental hygienists I spoke with.
+Below, the six best water picks to try right now, according to Rawdin and a bunch of other dentists and dental hygienists we spoke with.

 Best overall water pick

-Of the 16 dentists and dental hygienists I talked to, 13 say that they prefer the Waterpik brand because of its longevity in the market, and, according to AsktheDentist.com founder Dr. Mark Burhenne, “the company stands behind its products better than other brands with unrecognizable names.”
+Of the 23 dentists and dental hygienists we talked to, 19 say that they prefer the Waterpik brand because of its longevity in the market.
+According to AsktheDentist.com founder Dr. Mark Burhenne, “the company stands behind its products better than other brands with unrecognizable names.”
 Dr. Dimitri Mantazis of Hove Dental Clinic appreciates the brand’s wide array of models “from basic to more advanced to cordless.”
 Dr. Moses A. Belgrade says he’s been using a Waterpik since dental school “43 years ago.”
 And Dr. Mojgan Fajiram says that Waterpik models are a proven “way to aid in removing food and bacteria.”

-Three of those 13 dentists who like the brand recommended the Waterpik Sonic-Fusion specifically by name, because it combines brushing and (water) flossing in one appliance, has a built-in timer that notifies you when you’re done, and adjustable water-pressure controls for sensitive teeth.
-Dr. Jacqueline Fulop-Goodling, an orthodontist at New York’s Dr. Smiles, says, “this product switches from brushing to flossing to both, and it removes the harmful bacteria and debris deep between teeth and below the gum line that traditional brushing and dental floss can’t reach.”
-Dr. Paul Sussman, a founder of the Center for Cosmetic Dentistry in Rochester, says that he uses the Sonic-Fusion exclusively, and recommends it to all of his patients and relatives.
-Sussman compares the combination brush and water flosser to a power-washer for your mouth, saying “the toothbrush breaks away plaque and bacteria that have attached themselves to your teeth, and the Waterpik flushes out all of the debris.”
-He adds that “mouthwashes and other medicaments can be used instead of water to deliver more direct therapy to the gum tissue,” and that “this water flosser is also very effective in cleaning around dental implants and fixed implant bridges and dentures.”
+Seven of the experts we talked to recommend the Waterpik Sonic-Fusion because it combines brushing and water flossing in one appliance, has a built-in timer that notifies you when you’re done, and features adjustable water-pressure controls for sensitive teeth.
+Dr. Jacqueline Fulop-Goodling, an orthodontist at New York’s Dr. Smiles, says, “This product switches from brushing to flossing to both, and it removes the harmful bacteria and debris deep between teeth and below the gum line that traditional brushing and dental floss can’t reach.”
+Dr. Paul Sussman, a founder of the Center for Cosmetic Dentistry in Rochester, says that he uses the Sonic-Fusion exclusively and recommends it to all of his patients and relatives.
+Sussman compares the combination brush and water flosser to a power-washer for your mouth, saying, “The toothbrush breaks away plaque and bacteria that have attached themselves to your teeth, and the Waterpik flushes out all of the debris.”
+He adds that “mouthwash can be used instead of water to deliver more direct therapy to the gum tissue,” and that “this water flosser is also very effective in cleaning around dental implants and fixed implant bridges and dentures.”
 Rawdin calls the Sonic Fusion “brilliant” and says “the reason this particular product is so appealing is the two-in-one aspect.
 You don’t need to reach for an additional tool.”
 That said, she does advise focusing on each of its two functions separately, beginning with brushing, since you need to brush for a full two minutes and the water flosser will only deliver a continuous spray of water for about 60 seconds.

 Best cordless water pick

 Five of the dentist and hygienists we consulted recommend the Waterpik cordless water flosser for people with limited space or those who might want to use it in the shower to minimize the potential mess.
-Dr. Inna Chern of New York General Dentistry told me that she has been “heavily” recommending water picks to her patients for more than a year, and has seen a “a massive improvement in stains and between teeth plaque buildup.”
+Dr. Inna Chern of New York General Dentistry says that she has been “heavily” recommending water picks to her patients and has seen a “massive improvement in stains and between-teeth plaque buildup.”
 She specifically recommends the Waterpik Cordless water flosser (the one I use) to teens with braces, elderly people, and people who don’t have room for a bulkier countertop model.
 She also uses this water pick at home, along with her husband and 12-year-old daughter.
 “I tend to recommend Waterpik’s cordless model.
 I like it because we have limited bathroom-counter space and it easily goes into our medicine cabinet.
 It is much easier and more efficient than flossing.
 This model and all Waterpik brand flossers are excellent for braces, whether conventional or clear aligners.
 And for people with dexterity issues, it’s a very easy-to-hold model, lightweight (under a pound), and versatile.”
 Lieb says that for such a small appliance, the Waterpik cordless water flosser has “a good amount of power” — up to 75 psi.
 And Dr. Greg Grobmyer, a certified D.D.S., says “Its battery life is one of the best on the market, and the design is great.”